 Register by calling 630-260-8162 or go to cantigny.org

 Irish restaurants are often pigeonholed as Guinness-filled watering holes, but Chicago has plenty of kid-friendly spots as well.
 Here are our favorites.

-Chief O’Neill’s Pub & Restaurant is worth it for the kids’ menu filled with mini portions of shepherd’s pie and fish ‘n’ chips, plus root beer floats … because those are always appropriate.
-The pub also features a colossal eat-all-you-want Sunday brunch buffet filled with everything from Irish eggs Benedict to build-your-own ice cream sundaes and chocolate fountains primed for dipping.
+Chief O’Neill’s Pub & Restaurant is worth it for the kids’ menu filled with mini portions of shepherd’s pie and fish ‘n’ chips, plus root beer floats.
+The pub also features a colossal eat-all-you-want Sunday brunch buffet featuring Irish eggs Benedict, build-your-own ice cream sundaes and chocolate fountains.
 3471 N. Elston Ave., 773-583-3066 or chiefoneillspub.com

 Winston’s Sausage is the spot to pick up corned beef.
 This longstanding family-run institution on the southwest side originated in 1967 as a place where Irish families could shop for meats reminiscent of their homeland.
 Nowadays, the shop is as family-focused and Irish-centric as ever, and sells corned beef, Irish sausage, soda bread and other authentic provisions.
 4701 W. 63rd St., 773-767-4353 or winstonsmarket.net